demisto/content/Packs/Office365AndAzureAuditLog/Integrations/MicrosoftPolicyAndComplianceAuditLog/MicrosoftPolicyAndComplianceAuditLog_description.md

     3. Run the ***o365-auditlog-auth-test*** command to verify that the authorization process was implemented correctly.

 #### Permissions:
-The app is using the scope `https://outlook.office365.com/.default`.
+The app uses the *https://outlook.office365.com/.default* scope.